A2Amir/Data-Science-Process/README.md

 ## Modeling <a name="4"></a>

 By solving the first two questions, I understood I did not need to do any predictive modeling.
 I only used descriptive and a little inferential statistics to retrieve the results.
 Therefore, all steps of CRISP-DM were not necessary for these first two questions.
-However, for the last two questions:
+However, for the last questions:

 1. How well can we predict an individual's salary?
 What aspects correlate well to salary?
-2. How well can we predict an individual's job satisfaction?
-What aspects correlate well to job satisfaction?

 I will need to use a predictive model.
 I will need to pick up at step 3 to answer these two questions.
 Predictive models are one type of machine learning algorithm, known as supervised machine learning.
 A simplified four-step process for modeling using scikit-learn is to